 UPDATE: Andrea’s original article is no longer available.

-Tweezing Indian corn is especially helpful in developing coordination and control of movement.
+Tweezing flint corn is especially helpful in developing coordination and control of movement.
 Again, there are many other skills besides coordination your child will develop through the activity.

 Note: if your child finds it too difficult to use tweezers yet, it’s fine for your child to use his or her fingers to pick the kernels of corn out of the cob.
 Using tweezers can be an extension for a later stage of development.